 Meanwhile, in California legislators prepared to debate over legislation that would regulate the use of facial recognition.
 The bill, introduced as Assembly Bill 2261, would allow companies and government agencies to use the technology provided they give prior notice.

 In California, Assembly Bill 2261 failed to pass, effectively stopping companies from using the technology for the immediate future.

-In a surprising turn of events, IBM’s CEO wrote a letter to congress, stating, “IBM no longer offers general purpose IBM facial recognition or analysis software.
+The biggest surprise in recent facial recognition news came when IBM’s CEO wrote a letter to congress, stating, “IBM no longer offers general purpose IBM facial recognition or analysis software.
 IBM firmly opposes and will not condone uses of any technology, including facial recognition technology offered by other vendors, for mass surveillance, racial profiling, violations of basic human rights and freedoms, or any purpose which is not consistent with our values and Principles of Trust and Transparency.”